 Following initial recognition of the development expenditure as an asset, the cost model is applied requiring the asset to be carried at cost less any accumulated amortization and accumulated impairment losses.
 Amortization of the asset begins when development is complete and the asset is available for use.

-The asset is amortized over the period of expected future benefit.
+The asset is amortized over the period of expected future benefit, which is based on number of units sold.
 Amortization is recorded in cost of sales.
 In the event that a program for which costs have been deferred is modified or cancelled, the Corporation will assess the recoverability of the deferred costs and, if considered unrecoverable, will expense the costs in the period the assessment is made.